Check out these courses and workshops

-Straightcurves in Chesterfield have a packed programme of arty and crafty workshops to help you learn a new skill, whether the skill you would like to learn is arty or crafty!
+Straightcurves in Chesterfield have a packed programme of arty and crafty workshops - and the focus over the summer in on children's entertainments! - to help you learn a new skill, whether the skill you would like to learn is arty or crafty!

 Or you could take a look through this selection of arts and crafty workshops all around the rest of Derbyshire:

 There are also plenty of regular workshops, groups and club meets: